twillis/webobtoolkit/README.md

 ##### upload files

-WebobToolkit also provides a way to programatically upload files.
+WebobToolkit also provides a way to programmaticly upload files.

 ```python